 House Small Business Committee

-The Committee on Small Business Subcommittee on Agriculture, Energy, and Trade will meet for a hearing titled, “Restoring Rural America: How Agritech is Revitalizing the Heartland.”
-The hearing will take place at 10:00 A.M. on Thursday, February 15, 2018 in Room 2360 of the Rayburn House Office Building.
+The Committee on Small Business will meet for a hearing titled, “The Impact of Category Management on the Small Business Industrial Base.”
+The hearing is scheduled to begin at 11:00 A.M. on Wednesday, June 13, 2018 in Room 2360 of the Rayburn House Office Building.

 1. Hearing Notice